DoorDash reservations are here!

 The company has been testing a version of Going Out for over a year, tempting DoorDash users in some cities with deals and specials when they visit in-store.
 Today’s launch is a realization of a true industry dream, tying digital delivery orders to in-store behavior in a way that restaurants should find valuable — and competing reservations companies will likely find harrowing.

-“DoorDash is really about building lasting relationships with restaurant partners, and we want to enable them to build even more lasting relationships with their diners,” Parisa Sadrzadeh told me in an interview late last week.
+“DoorDash is really about building lasting relationships with restaurant partners, and we want to enable them to build even more lasting relationships with their diners,” Parisa Sadrzadeh, DoorDash VP of strategy and ops, told me in an interview late last week.
 “Getting into the reservation space allows us to offer a new capability to the many, many restaurants on the platform today who offer reservations, and could use another demand channel to do so.”

 DoorDash, clearly, did not come to play, even though it already knows the game.
 Some top restaurants agree, including The Corner Store, a true NYC hotspot that was introduced on Eater New York last October with the headline, “Taylor Swift has already been twice.”
 It’ll use DoorDash for reservations when they launch in the city, which feels like a real get for a brand once exclusively focused on food delivery.